 The Adirondacks are beloved by fly fishermen for its countless spectacular streams and rivers.
 Wild, remote waterways around Lake Kora are known as the best: rare, pristine, protected eco-systems chock full of small mouth bass and native brook trout.

-Back at the turn of the last century and thru the 1950’s, Great Adirondack Guides like Alvah Dunning, Seth Pierce, & Pete Tromblee were based at the Raquette Lake region since fishing nearby was legendary.
+At the turn of the last century and thru the 1950’s, Great Adirondack Guides like Alvah Dunning, Seth Pierce, & Pete Tromblee were based at Raquette Lake since fishing nearby was legendary.